KambezJ/Mapping-Live-Attacks_Azure-Sentinel-SIEM/README.md

 <img src="https://i.imgur.com/a0aEnEV.png" height="80%" width="80%" alt="Program Walk-Through Steps"/>
 <br />
 <br />
-Step 20: Watch the map and see how geodata is mapped as logins are failed by threat actors around the world.
+Step 20: Watch the map and see how geodata is mapped as logons are failed by threat actors around the world.
 In this case, we see activity from Russia and Mexico.  <br/>
 <img src="https://i.imgur.com/dqDZ0f7.png" height="80%" width="80%" alt="Program Walk-Through Steps"/>
 <br />
 <br />